- RELATED TOPICS

 - Santa Monica

 Many of Los Angeles's collective hopes are pinned upon Metro's Purple Line -- nicknamed the "Subway to the Sea" -- even though it's only scheduled to reach the West Los Angeles VA Healthcare Center (still five miles short of "the sea") in 2035.
-The light rail Expo Line is scheduled to reach the beach next year.
+The light rail Expo Line is scheduled to reach the beach in 2016.
 Luckily for Angelenos and tourists, however, we don't have to wait for either of those, as we already have an absolutely massive public transit network which has, for 139 years, provided access to the beach.

 At present, most of the local public transit options to the beaches are buses.
 Despite most folks' understandable preference for trains, why anyone would dismiss outright traveling by bus is for the most part beyond me.
 Buses, after all, don't require the extreme geographic license employed in "Her" -- in which the protagonist takes a Shanghai train to Los Angeles' Thai Town, and then ascends to Dockweiler State Beach in Playa Del Rey -- which would mean holding one's breath for thirty years.

 Here, then, are Los Angeles County's beaches and how to get to them via public transit.

 Santa Monica Mountains